ibm-cloud-docs/EventStreams/eventstreams075.md

 # Using the MQ Light API on the Classic plan
 {: #mql_using}

-** The MQ Light API is available as part of the Classic plan only.
+** The {{site.data.keyword.mql}} API is available as part of the Classic plan only.
 The Classic plan is deprecated from January 16th 2020.**
 <br/>

 The {{site.data.keyword.mql}} API is provided for backward compatibility with the earlier {{site.data.keyword.mql}} service.
 The API provides an AMQP-based messaging interface for Java&trade;, Node.js, Python, and Ruby.